-Caption: Researchers at Washington University School of Medicine in St. Louis have demonstrated a new approach to treating muscular dystrophy.
+Diaphragm Muscle of a Mouse (image) Washington University School of Medicine Caption Researchers at Washington University School of Medicine in St. Louis have demonstrated a new approach to treating muscular dystrophy.
 Mice with a form of this muscle-weakening disease showed improved strength and heart function when treated with nanoparticles loaded with rapamycin, an immunosuppressive drug recently found to improve recycling of cellular waste.
 Shown is a diaphragm muscle of a mouse with muscular dystrophy (top).
 Pictured below are fluorescent nanoparticles (red) lodged in the diaphragm.
 Credit FASEB Journal Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.